KeerthiKuthati/TestDemo/EmployeeHelpDesk.md

 1. Download the ["EmployeeHelpDesk-SolutionPackage.zip"](Placeholder for Github link) (*This contains 2 action packages and 3 Flows*)
 2. Download the latest version of Kaizala ["ActionSDK.Zip"](https://manage.kaiza.la/MiniApps/DownloadSDK) (*This contains KASClient.js*)
 3. Set up the "CreateTicket-ActionPackage.Zip"
    1. Unzip "CreateTicket-ActionPackage.Zip" to a folder
    2. Change the action "id" and "provider name" in package.json
    3. Add KASClient.js to this folder
    4. Zip all the contents in this folder (*This folder is your modified action package which should be imported to Kaizala Management Portal*)
    5. [Import](https://docs.microsoft.com/en-us/kaizala/actions/publish#import-kaizala-action) the edited action package to [kaizala Management Portal](https://manage.kaiza.la/)
    6. [Publish](https://docs.microsoft.com/en-us/kaizala/actions/publish) the action and add the action to a group where you want to add the card
    7. Select user roles as admin and member
-4. Set up "ReplyFromHelpDesk-ActionPackage.Zip"
+4. Set up "StatusUpdateFromHelpDesk-ActionPackage.Zip"
    1. Unzip "ReplyFromHelpDesk-ActionPackage.Zip" to a folder
    2. Change the action "id" and "provider name" in package.json
    3. Add KASClient.js to this folder